 The first patent family is directed to novel small molecule compounds as well as methods of treating cancers with such compounds.
-As of December 31, 2018, we owned 16 patents in this family in various jurisdictions, including China and Japan, each of which will expire in 2031.
-As of December 31, 2018, we also had three patent applications in this family pending in various jurisdictions.
+As of December 31, 2019, we owned 18 patents in this family in various jurisdictions, including China and Japan, each of which will expire in 2031.
+As of December 31, 2019, we also had one patent application in this family pending in Brazil.
 Our Chinese patent was also registered in Hong Kong and Macau.

-The second patent family is directed to the crystalline forms of Theilatnib as well as methods of treating cancers with such forms.
-As of December 31, 2018, we have filed PCT and Taiwan patent applications in this family, which, if issued, will each have expiration dates in 2037.
+The second patent family is directed to the crystalline forms of theliatinib as well as methods of treating cancers with such forms.
+As of December 31, 2019, we had two patent applications pending in China and Taiwan in this family, which, if issued, will each have expiration dates in 2037.